wuyuansushen/ssh_usage/README.md

 # Use in Termux(Android for Linux emulator)

-Permisions of the private key must be 400,either the `ssh` will ignore it for safe when you use `ssh` to servers
+Permissions of the private key must be 400,either the `ssh` will ignore it for safe when you use `ssh` to servers